poetic/ember-cli-cordova/README.md

 # Potential gotchas

-+  locationType must be set to hash
++  locationType must be set to hash to work inside cordova

 # Contributing